 This organization has a lot to do with the Lightning being one of the most popular one-design classes out there.
 They put out a monthly newsletter and an annual yearbook.
 They set the rules that allows our boats to stay modern but relatively inexpensive.
 They help us buy and sell used boats.
 In short, they maintain the value of our boats.

 Your membership directly supports the daily communication between 150 fleets and nearly 1,800 members spread out over 10 different countries.
 This includes developing and maintaining the class web site and publishing the annual yearbook, Flashes newsletter and our electronic information updates, Flash Blasts!
 Please make sure we have your current e-mail and postal addresses.

 The dues are $55 per year for boat owners.
 Associate Membership costs $30 per year and Crew Membership costs $10 per year.
 To sail in the Dixie District Championship the skipper and crew must be ILCA members.
 Memberships in ILCA are on a calendar year basis.
 If you join after July, your membership is good through the end of the subsequent calendar year.
 Joining ILCA is simply the right thing to do, so please click here to join or renew online.

-Membership is $60 but includes discounts on entry fees to many regattas and discount coupons at West Marine.
+US Sailing does a lot to promote sailboat racing as a sport.
+You benefit from their efforts each time you sail a regatta (or read the rule book).
+Membership includes discounts on entry fees to many regattas and discount coupons.
 New members get a copy of the rulebook and renewing members get new editions when they are published.
-US Sailing does a lot for sailboat racing as a sport.
-For example, they work hard to improve the quality of race committee work.
 Click here to join US Sailing online.